 An explosive popular science book that brings to life the overwhelming evidence contradicting the perception we have of ourselves as independent beings

-Professor of Ecology Tom Oliver makes the compelling argument that although this illusion of individualism has helped us to succeed as a species, tackling the big global challenges ahead now relies on our seeing beyond this mindset and understanding the complex connections between us.
-THE SELF DELUSION is an explosive, powerful and inspiring book that brings to life the overwhelming evidence contradicting the perception we have of ourselves as independent beings - and why understanding this may well be the key to a better future.
+THE SELF DELUSION is an explosive, powerful and inspiring book that brings together overwhelming evidence against the illusion we have of ourselves as independent beings - and explains how understanding our many connections may be the key to a better future.

 Consciousness is one of the greatest of scientific mysteries . . .
 Fascinating - MAIL ON SUNDAY

 The idea of the self as a relatively closed system is a delusion that has often conferred advantage, but is now a dangerous trap.
 Moving through difficult science with valuable clarity, Oliver tells us why . . . [a] timely, challenging book - GUARDIAN